An Alaskan serial adventure in IT...

 Palin nodded.

-“Six leads of the Managed Technology Services division,” Gerry announced.
+“Six leads of the Managed Technology Services Division,” Gerry announced.
 “Any problem you have?
 They fix it.
 They work up on the 4th floor, and statewide, what—” he waved Palin out of the elevator “—another twenty or thirty?”

 Palin gave an amicable shrug.